Ankle and Foot Arthritis

 How is ankle and foot arthritis treated?

 Oral NSAIDS (nonsteroidal anti-inflammatory drugs) such as Motrin or Naproxen may alleviate the symptoms of pain.
 Some painful arthritis can be managed with steroid injections, bracing, shoe gear modifications, physical therapy and lifestyle changes such as weight loss and limiting impact on the ankle.
-Surgical treatment can vary and only a thorough examination of X-rays and clinical evaluation can determine the severity of the arthritis.
+Surgical treatment can vary and only a thorough examination of X-rays and clinical evaluation can determine the severity of the arthritis and the appropriate treatment plan.
 Removal of “bone spurs,” ankle fusion, and ankle replacement are possible surgical options.
 In the foot, similar treatment can help the painful arthritis symptoms.

 Why come to the International Center for Limb Lengthening to treat ankle and foot arthritis?